sajeetharan/SajeeWeb/blog/2020/03/2020-03-14-how-to-get-through-pl-900-certification-exam/index.md

 ---
-title: "Power Platform Fundamentals PL-900 Certification exam"
+title: Power Platform Fundamentals PL-900 Certification exam
-utcDate: "2020-03-14"
+Date: '2020-03-14'
 categories:
-  - "aibuilder"
+  - aibuilder
-  - "power-automate"
+  - power-automate
-  - "powerapp"
+  - powerapp
-  - "powerbi"
+  - powerbi
 tags:
-  - "azure"
+  - azure
-  - "d365"
+  - d365
-  - "microsoft"
+  - microsoft
-  - "pl-900"
+  - pl-900
-  - "powerapp"
+  - powerapp
-  - "powerapps"
+  - powerapps
-  - "powerbi"
+  - powerbi
-  - "powerplatform"
+  - powerplatform
-  - "powerplatformfundamentals"
+  - powerplatformfundamentals
-coverImage: "pl-900.jpg"
+coverImage: pl-900.jpg
+utcDate: '2025-04-24T09:52:37.760Z'
 ---

 In general, any certification offers practical experience to individuals from all the aspects to be a proficient worker.Certified professionals have more beneficial and relevant networks that help them in setting career goals for themselves.Since last year I concentrated on the different Azure certifications.
 This year I have have a target to complete certifications on different areas too.
 As a start for this year, i did the certification PL-900 today and i would say it is one of the easiest exam if you have prior experience in building Mobile applications and have a general idea on how to solve business problems.